Dog Plays With A Tennis Ball

 • Medial Patella Luxation (MPL)

 • Being spayed or neutered (this is a complicated topic and there is not a direct cause-and-effect between spay/neuter and CCL sprain.
-However, a correlation has been observed.
+However, a correlation has been observed in certain breeds.
 Please read our accompanying article to learn more.)

 The weakened CCL is at risk for damage or “sprain.”
 A sprain can be divided into 3 grades: